albertofem/Anypic/README.md

+# About this fork

+This fork contains changes and comments made by me as a way of learning to program iOS applications.

 # Anypic

 Anypic is the easiest way to share photos with your friends.
 Get the app and share your fun photos with the world.
 [Anypic](https://anypic.org) is fully powered by [Parse](https://parse.com).